-A business enterprise can invade the foreign markets if it receives a higher interest rate.
+A business enterprise can invade foreign markets if it receives a higher interest rate.
 A company also seeks to explore the foreign financial market to earn foreign currency.
 A company can issue foreign bonds to tap global financial markets.
 The foreign bonds issued are denominated in the targeted market’s currency.
 This is a way to raise capital from another financial market.

 What is a Samurai Bond?

 Foreign business enterprises/corporate firms issue Samurai bonds in Japan.
 To do so, the issuing company or the government has to follow the rules and regulations of the Japanese market.
 These companies issue their bond to acquire the local currency in the Japanese market.
 Financial samurai bonds are an attractive instrument for investors in Japan as there is no risk of currency variation.
 The issuing company can use the proceeds from samurai bond issuance for various purposes.

 Purpose of Issuing Samurai Bonds

 The financial samurai bond issues are used to get access to the market in Japan with Yen as a currency.
 They can acquire capital for their business by issuing these funds.
 The proceeds gained from issuing these funds can be converted to domestic currency and used for financing business operations.
 If the issuing company’s economy is unstable, it can use samurai bonds to invest and take advantage of the highly stable and systematic Japanese market.
 The issuing entity can also invest the proceeds in the Japanese market (one of the prime purposes of these bonds).
 These bonds help in hedging the risk of the foreign exchange rate.

-The issuer can also use the proceeds to take advantage of lower costs by converting the issue in a different currency at the same time.
+The issuer can also use the proceeds to take advantage of lower costs by converting the issue into a different currency at the same time.
 Investor preferences change according to the market segment and thus a difference in cost.
 It can also result from short-term market conditions affecting the bond and swaps markets.